frcdesign/FRCDesign.org/docs/design-guide/stage1/1C-designMethodology.md

   </div>
 </div>

 And that's all there is to the top level robot assembly!
-The use of the origin cube makes it very easy to mate together.
+The use of the origin cube makes it very easy to mate together assemblies.
 In later stages you will explore how to create flexible assemblies (arms, elevators, etc) with the origin cube.
 If you are interested, you can get a sneak peek [here](/best-practices/assembly-setup/#utilizing-origin-cube-for-flexible-assemblies).

+<!-- TODO: CHANGE THIS TEXT -->

-Congratulations on completing Stage 1C!
+Congratulations on completing Stage 1B!
+Keep up the good work!

+Here is a quick summary of what you have achieved in 1B:

+* Learned

 Remember, practice is essential – the more CAD models you create, the more proficient and efficient you'll become.
 Using keyboard shortcuts can significantly accelerate your CAD workflow.
 Be attentive to best practices to avoid developing any bad habits.
-Keep up the good work!

-<!-- TODO: CHANGE THIS TEXT -->

-At this point, you've learned and had some practice on modeling individual components and creating a top-down design.
-Starting in Stage 1C, we'll introduce some mechanical design topics including power transmission.
-This is the final step before being able to design a full mechanism!
+In Stage 2, you will begin to model robot mechanisms using all the skills you have learned in Stage 0 and Stage 1!

 <br>
 <center>1C: Design Methodology</center>